 Principles of Belonging: Anti-Oppression & Anti-Racism Training Module

 The Office of Diversity & Human Rights (DHR), is pleased to introduce a new online training module, Principles of Belonging: Anti-Oppression and Anti-Racism.
-This module is available to all students, faculty, and staff and introduces core principles that can be used to foster more inclusive spaces and create a culture of belonging for all campus community members.
+This module is mandatory* for new, incoming students and available to all students, faculty, and staff and introduces core principles that can be used to foster more inclusive spaces and create a culture of belonging for all campus community members.

 The module is organized into two parts, which together will take about 1 hour to complete.
 The first half is on Principles of Anti-Oppression, which provides participants with an introduction to equity and inclusion on campus and four broad core anti-oppression principles that are applicable across a broad range of identity groups.

 The second half is on Principles of Anti-Racism and enables participants to explore how to engage in anti-racism and enact anti-racist practices on campus.
 It focuses on introducing key concepts like systemic racism, power, privilege, allyship, microagressions, and cultural appropriation.